-An Early Engagement Strategy (EES) is a requirement for pre-application discussions.
+An Early Engagement Strategy (EES) should be developed as part of the pre-application process.
 The purpose of this document is to ensure that developers engage with residents and local stakeholders from the start of the development process.
 Early engagement is essential to ensure that residents and local stakeholders have a say in the development.
 It can also help to identify elements in the design of the scheme that may have a detrimental impact on certain individuals or groups.